pastleo/CoursePickingHelper/README.md

 #### Feature

- * implemented in MFC which doesn't depend on .NET things.
+ * implemented in MFC which doesn't depend on .NET Framework.
  * Json-formated course information importing and exporting.
  * alarm clock, countdown timer, stop watch to notify the user to choose course online.